joshwb82/non-sass-website-framework/README.md

 ## Running the tests

 To check that it has all been setup correctly.
-Once you have installed all the dependencies type gulp into the terminal.
+Once you have installed all the dependencies type **gulp** into the terminal.

-This will run all the required dependencies
+This will run all the required dependencies.

+Go to http://localhost:3000/ in your browser, you will now be able to see any changes you make to the files inside src folder.

+The gulp command will also create the **tmp** file which will create the development version of the contents of **src** folder.

+NOTE
+**ctrl c** will stop the watch and server

+If you are uploading the new site to a new repo and you want to remove the **tmp** and **dist** folders from the project you just need to type **gulp clean**

 ## Deployment

-To deploy the site run gulp build in terminal and it will create a dist folder inside the root folder where it will save all the production ready code.
+To deploy the site run **gulp build** in terminal and it will create a **dist** folder inside the root folder where it will save all the production ready code. all the files will be minified.

 ## Versioning